a7ul/react-native-exception-handler/README.md

     //You can do something like call an api to report to dev team here ...
     ...
-   //When you call setNativeExceptionHandler, react-native-exception-handler sets a Native Exception Handler popup which supports restart on error in case of android.
+   // When you call setNativeExceptionHandler, react-native-exception-handler sets a
+   // Native Exception Handler popup which supports restart on error in case of android.
-   // In case of iOS, it is not possibe to restart the app programmatically, so we just show an error popup and close the app.
+   // In case of iOS, it is not possible to restart the app programmatically, so we just show an error popup and close the app.
    // To customize the popup screen take a look at CUSTOMIZATION section.
 });
 ```